thlorenz/modurater/README.md

 - slow or no reaction to issues (provide link)
 - buggy (provide sample or point to issue)
 - code is hard to understand
-- code is not javascript
+- code is not javascript and therefore makes it hard to contribute

 ### Available Downvotes